Spurious Feature Diversification Improves Out-of-distribution Generalization: More experimental details and results on BANG

 \textbf{Mixup and label smoothing can alleviate the over-confidence of the fine-tuned model} Compare Figure \ref{fig:finetune_ls}, \ref{fig:finetune_mixup}, \ref{fig:finetune_mixup_ls} with Figure \ref{fig:finetune_vanilla}, we can see that imposing Mixup and LS during fine-tuning can alleviate the over-confidence of the fine-tuned model on both ID (ImageNet, denoted by $\triangledown$ in the figure) and OOD datasets, which is consistent with existing results \cite{park2022calibration}.

 \textbf{Comparison with Calibrated Ensemble \cite{kumar2022calibrated}}. \cite{kumar2022calibrated} calibrates the fine-tuned model on the ID dataset by searching for a temperature $T$ of the softmax.
 Figure \ref{fig:calibration_kumar} shows that the confidence of the calibrated fine-tuned model approximately equals its accuracy on the ID dataset (ImageNet).
 However, such model is still highly over-confidence in OOD datasets, e.g., the confidence is over 0.6 while the accuracy is lower than 0.4 on ImageNetA (denoted by $\circ$), which is consistent with the findings in \cite{ovadia2019can} and also the discussions in the Section 4.2 of \cite{ovadia2019can}.
 So the scaling issue shown in Proposition~\ref{prop:imbalanced_averaging} still exists in OOD datasets.
 Notably, Calibrated Ensemble itself \cite{kumar2022calibrated} can not be directly applied on model averaging: Model averaging merges the parameters of each layer.
 However, calibrated Ensemble only tunes the temperature of the softmax, which does not affect the lower layers, indicating that the layers other than the output layer can still suffer from scaling issues.
+We try a direct adaptation of \citep{kumar2022calibrated} to WiSE-FT: divide the weights in the last layer $\bw$ by a scalar (temperature) and then perform weight averaging.
+This also does not yields satisfactory results (Appendix~\ref{app:better_calibration}) and the reason is discussed above.

 \textbf{Comparison between Mixup with other data augmentations} We also compare Mixup with other data augmentations.
 We fine-tune the CLIP on ImageNet with flip, rotate, and color augmentation, respectively.
 We then performance weight averaging on these fine-tuned model with the pre-trained model as \cite{wortsman2022robust} does.
 Table \ref{tab:data_aug} shows that flip, rotate, and color augmentation can not enhance the performance of model averaging.
 Figure \ref{fig:other_augs} also shows that these augmentation methods can not alleviate the over-confidence of the fine-tuned model.